 The mean annular diameter in sheep and goat was 1.3 ± 0.02 cm and 1.4 ± 0.04 cm respectively and the difference was highly significant between the two species (P<0.01) (Table.
 1).
 But, Schmitt (2016) in his study found that the mean pulmonary valve diameter in sheep was 24.6±2.5 mm.
 The free edge mean length of left, right and posterior cusps was significantly higher in goat 2.2 ± 0.04 cm, 2.0 ± 0.03 cm and 1.9 ± 0.06 cm respectively.
 Akthar et al., (2011) mentioned in bovines that free edge mean length of right cusp was greater than the posterior cusp while the left cusp was the shortest and this length increased with age in all the cusp in bovines.
 The right and posterior commissural mean height was significantly higher in goat which was 0.8 ± 0.04 cm and in sheep measured 0.7 ± 0.06 cm while the left and right commissural mean height was higher in sheep and it was 0.8 ± 0.06cm and in goat it measured 0.4 ± 0.05 cm (P<0.05) (Table 1).

 In this study, PV annulus in both sheep and goat was in loose contact with myocardium and was characterized by densely arranged connective tissue adjacent to the ventricular myocardium.
 In contrary, Misfeld and Sievers (2007) described that there was no well-defined fibrous annulus that characterized the line of attachment of pulmonary leaflets.
-The cusps of the PV in both species was made up of three distinct layers; lamina spongiosa, lamina radialis, lamina fibrosa apart from the endothelial lining (Fig 2,3) and is in accordance with Misfeld and Sievers (2007) who described that the pulmonary valve is histologically formed of five layers between the ventricular and arterial endothelial layers of the leaflet and they were lamina ventricularis, lamina radialis, lamina spongiosa, lamian fibrosa and lamina arterialis in humans.
+The cusps of the PV in both species was made up of three distinct layers; lamina spongiosa, lamina radialis, lamina fibrosa apart from the endothelial lining (Fig 2,3) and is in accordance with Misfeld and Sievers (2007) who described that the pulmonary valve is histologically formed of five layers between the ventricular and arterial endothelial layers of the leaflet and they were lamina ventricularis, lamina radialis, lamina spongiosa, lamina fibrosa and lamina arterials in humans.

 The lamina spongiosa was towards the ventricle and comprised loosely arranged collagen bundles with few elastic and reticular fibers.
 In humans, the spongiosa showed loose collagen fibers that are oriented parallel and in a circumferential direction.
 This layer was largest in the younger age (Gumpangseth et al., 2020).
 Lamina radialis was comprised of dense regularly and radially arranged collagen bundles with few elastic fibers.
 Lamina fibrosa was seen towards the pulmonary trunk side and comprised tight network of dense and regularly arranged collagen bundles with few elastic and reticular fibers (Fig 2,3).
 These findings are similar to Broom (1978) and Misfeld and Sievers (2007) who mentioned that the collagen and elastic fibers arrangement is important for the leaflet load bearing in humans.
 There was no evidence of muscle fibers in the pulmonary leaflet of both the species in the present study.

 The performance of the valves can be assessed based on their histological components viz., cellularity and thickness of the valves (Quinn et al., 2011).
 The performance of transplanted tissue engineered heart valves in pulmonary position has already been carried out in sheep and goat models.
 The density of collagen fibers increased and their orientation/arrangement was irregular with advancing age in valves.
-This structural alteration resulted in stiffness, reduced extensibility and caused functional impairements (Gumpangseth et al., 2020).
+This structural alteration resulted in stiffness, reduced extensibility and caused functional impairments (Gumpangseth et al., 2020).
 The general morphology of all the three cusps of the pulmonary valve was similar in both the species.
 The differential mean thickness of left, right and posterior leaflets were insignificant between sheep and goat (Table 1)